xlingumass/docs-md/et_tutorials.md

 If everything's gone smoothly, you'll have a folder of DA1 files as well as several folders and files detailing what files were processed, excluded, and kept, as well as blink information for each subject.

-It's at this point that we'll use [SideEye](https://github.com/bdillon/side-eye) to process the DA1 files into measures we can analyze.
+It's at this point that we'll use [SideEye](https://github.com/amnda-d/sideeye) to process the DA1 files into measures we can analyze.
+(Note: SideEye requires Python >= 3.5.
+It's easiest to install with pip: in Python, `pip install sideeye`.)

-//install sideeye with pip

 From the examples folder, copy `sample.py` and `sample_config.json` into the directory containing a folder of DA1 files and a .cnt or .reg region file.
 Open both files in a text editor.
 Replace the file paths in `sample.py` with paths to your DA1 and region files.
 Replace `sample_output.csv` with whatever you want the output file to be named.
 Edit `sample_config.json` to match the parameters needed for your experiment.
 See the readme.rst for more information.

 The resulting output file should look like this: ![output csv file](/images/guide-images/outputcsv.png)

-!!!
-Success "Success"
-    <strike>Land sakes alive, we are cooking with petrol now!!</strike>

 </details>